alhuissi/gpt4all-stable-diffusion-tutorial/README.md

-## This is a resporitory for the GPT4All + stable Diffusion API tutorial
+## This is the resporitory for the GPT4All + Stable Diffusion API tutorial